Free AI-powered fantasy Name Generation

 What is Black Myth: Wukong?

-Black Myth: Wukong (2024, Game Science) is a Chinese action RPG inspired by Journey to the West, one of the Four Great Classical Novels of Chinese literature.
-You play as the Destined One, a monkey warrior following in Sun Wukong's footsteps through a world of Chinese mythology populated by yaoguai (demons), celestial beings, and legendary figures.
-The game features Soulslike combat, stunning visuals inspired by real Chinese temples and landscapes, and a deep narrative drawn from 400+ years of Journey to the West mythology.
-It became a global phenomenon, introducing millions of players to Chinese mythology.
+Black Myth: Wukong (2024, Game Science) is a Chinese action RPG inspired by Journey to the West.
+You play as the Destined One, a monkey warrior following Sun Wukong's path through a world of yaoguai, celestial beings, and legendary figures.
+It features Soulslike combat, visuals drawn from real Chinese temples and landscapes, and a narrative pulled from 400+ years of mythology.
+The game became a global phenomenon and introduced millions of players to Chinese mythological naming.

 How do Chinese mythological names work?